open-cluster-management-io/api/CONTRIBUTING.md

 ## Contributing A Patch

 1. Submit an issue describing your proposed change to the repo in question.
-1. The [repo owners](OWNERS) will respond to your issue promptly.
+2. The [repo owners](OWNERS) will respond to your issue promptly.
-1. Fork this repo and clone the forked repo to your `$GOPATH/src/open-cluster-management.io/api` directory.
+3. Fork this repo and clone the forked repo to your `$GOPATH/src/open-cluster-management.io/api` directory.
-1. After your code changes is ready to commit, please run following commands to check your code.
+4. After your code changes is ready to commit, please run following commands to check your code.
+5. Check that the `GOPATH` environment variable has been set correctly.
+If not, this makefile will automatically get the value from `go env GOPATH` and set it.

    ```shell
    make update
    make verify
    ```

-1. Submit a pull request.
+6. Submit a pull request.

 Now, you can follow the [getting started guide](./README.md#getting-started) to work with the open-cluster-management API repository.